CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.2.2 Provision for IT forensics.txt

 #### DER.2.2.A7 Selection of forensic tools

-It SHOULD be made sure that tools used to forensically secure and analyze traces are also suitable for this purpose.
-Before a forensics tool is used, it should also be checked to see if it works properly.
+It SHOULD be ensured that tools used to forensically secure and analyze traces are also suitable for this purpose.
+Before a forensics tool is used, it should also be checked if it works properly.
 Also SHOULD be checked and documented that it was not manipulated.

 #### DER.2.2.A8 Selection and order of evidence to be secured [Investigator]